 This text was first published on GFSI Blog.

-As a sustainability leader in the natural products industry and Director of NSF’s Sustainability Consulting group, Lisa Spicka helps clients design and integrate sustainability strategies that address ESG reporting, climate action and supply chain assurance.
+As a sustainability leader in the natural products industry and director of NSF’s Sustainability Consulting group, Lisa Spicka helps clients design and integrate sustainability strategies that address ESG reporting, climate action, and supply chain integrity.